SEAL-IIT-KGP/TWINSSE/README.md

 # TWINSSE

-This reposiroty contains the source codes for the expreiments presented in the paper "__TWo-IN-one-SSE: Fast, Scalable and Storage-Efficient Searchable Symmetric Encryption for Conjunctive and Disjunctive Boolean Queries__" (PETS 2023, Issue 1).
+This repository contains the source codes of the experiments presented in the paper "__TWo-IN-one-SSE: Fast, Scalable and Storage-Efficient Searchable Symmetric Encryption for Conjunctive and Disjunctive Boolean Queries__" (PETS 2023, Issue 1).

 ---